B2B Marketing Attribution for Beginners

 Instead of obsessing over the attribution output, it is more important to focus on the input.

 And by input, I mean the creative work itself.
 The quality of the website content and the ads running on Facebook and Instagram.
-The quality of the marketing copy and how well it aligns with the target audience.
+The quality of the marketing copy and how well it resonates with the target audience.

 Because once you have a good framework in place, small tweaks will not multiply growth.